');

 About Santa Cruz, TX

-Santa Cruz is a small community in Texas with a population of 315 residents.
-The median household income is $71,750 per year, which is above the national average.
-The median age in Santa Cruz is 67.5 years.
+Santa Cruz is a small community located in Texas with a population of 315 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,750 per year, which is 5% below the national median of $75,149.
+The median age of 67.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Santa Cruz, TX